Acacia - Chrono Echo

 Single-target mode Each dagger hit also deals extra damage to the target, up to four times.

-Each hit also builds her counter, when she has 16 she can ult
+Each hit also builds her counter.
+When she has 16 she can ult.

 Her ult changes her from teen form to MILF form